-Constructed in the 1960’s, Cooper today is a first-year residence hall.
-Cooper contains rooms in the “S” shape and accommodates two, three, or four students.
-Cooper is home to approximately 40 students and also has various lounge spaces, laundry, and kitchen facilities.
-This building is located on the west side of campus between the HUB and the Kline Center.
+Constructed in the 1960’s, Davidson-Wilson today is a mixed-class year residence hall that features suite style living on the ground floor and traditional "S" shaped rooms on the second and third floors.
+It houses approximately 120 students and also has various lounge spaces, laundry, and kitchen facilities.
+Davidson-Wilson is located across from the Upper Quads, between the HUB and the Kline Center.

 Floors: Carpeted hallways; vinyl tile/sheet vinyl in bedrooms

 Furniture: Each student will have a bunkable bed that can be adjusted (or flipped) for height, a dresser, a desk and desk chair, and a bookcase.
-Closets are wardrobe style.
+Closets are built in and not moveable.
 Soft seating is available in building lounges.

 Kitchen Facilities: Common kitchen, including sink, refrigerator/freezer, & stove/oven.

 Community Bathroom Information: Second Floor (Four community baths: two gender inclusive, one female, and one male), Third Floor (Four community baths: two gender inclusive, one female, and one male)